CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 9. Call sync_transfer service (fire and forget) in batches of 400.
 Show the user that the syncs are happening like 400/3000 coins synced.
 10. Store the results of the balance.
 Show a pown="pppppnppppnpppppnppp" so that any RAIDA that are 'n' can be skipped next time.
 11. Report all RAIDA errors to the errors.cloudcoin.global/report_error.php service.
+12. Check to see if there are coins that still need to be sent.
+"We found some coins that have not finished depositing.
+Depositing them now"
+13. Check to see if there are coins that still need to be received.
+"We found some coins that have not finished Witdrawing.
+Withdrawing now."
+14. Check to see if there are any coins in that still need to be transfered.
+"We found some cons that have not finished transfering.
+Transfering now."

 ### MAKE CHANGE
 ==============